hary/hary.github.com/en/_posts/2015-01-24-virtualbox.md

 So I use virtualbox and I create new virtualbox machine along with virtualbox disk.

 Later I realize that why don't I use the Microsoft Windows from the disk.
-You know, my laptop came with original Windows 7 Home Edition, after that I install fedora 19 until now it became fedora 21.
+You know, my laptop came with original Windows 7 Home Edition.
+After that, I install fedora 19 until now it became fedora 21.

 The using of physical drive in virtualbox is called virtualbox raw disk access.
-You can google them.
+You can google them, hehe.

 Here is my disk partition layout :